liuboflyon145/lein-fruit/README.md

 # ...which is the same thing as
 lein fruit compile && lein fruit run
 # Use the iPad simulator
-lein fruit doall -ios-sim-family ipad
+lein fruit doall -devicetype "iPad-Air, 8.1"

 # Build an ARM version
 lein fruit release